muneer85/rf-diffraction-loss/README.md

 # Rounded Obstacle Diffraction Loss Model

 This MATLAB function provides the diffraction loss calculated using the rounded obstacle diffraction loss model by adding a correction factor to the Knife Edge diffraction model by considering the diffractive obstacle as a rounded obstacle having a radius of curvature instead of the ideal knife-edge assumption.
 It is built based on the Recommendation ITU-R P.526-15 [1].
+This function uses a terrain data model to obtain an elevation profile between the transmitter and the receiver.

 For more details, the reader can refer to the following article [2].
 If you use this code in your work, please cite the following article: